erwbgy/puppet-pdns/README.md

 Run either a PowerDNS name server or a PowerDNS resolver, making it easy to use an internal domain.

+In puppet node config we include the class:

+    include pdns

+Configure the name server and/or resolver using hiera configuration - for example:

+    pdns:
+      nameserver:
+        backend:        'sqlite'
+        listen_address: '192.168.0.3'
+        forward_domain: 'local'
+      resolver:
+        listen_address: '127.0.0.1'
+        forward_domain: 'local'
+        nameservers:    '192.168.0.3,192.168.0.4'

 ## pdns::nameserver

 Run a PowerDNS name server to authoritatively answer hostname/IP queries from DNS